 Clean the tile as well by moping

 Remove all contents from the outer container.
-Watco anti-slip target coating comprises of three parts.
+Watco anti-slip target coating comprises three parts.
 The resin, activator, and anti-slip aggregate plus a floor cleaner, IPA, degreasing wipes.

 Open the solution and stir it

 Open the tin of resin.
-Also, open a tip of the activator.
+Also, open the tip of the activator.
 Stir the contents of each thoroughly.
-Decant both tins into the tool output in and stir to blend.
+Decant both tins into the tool output and stir to blend.
 Then add the aggregate and mix thoroughly for two to three minutes until an even consistency is achieved.
 For the mix coating into the plastic scuttle and use immediately.